Time Games

 Tell the Time Game

 There are three games to choose from here, all aimed at KS2.
-You
+You have to stop

-time n a digital 24-hour clock.
+digital 24-hour clock.
 BGfL.

 |